Bowling at the 1988 Summer Olympics: Aftermath

 The bowling industry lobbied unsuccessfully to get bowling recognized as a sport for future Games.
 It is not easy for young people in third-world countries to develop skill in bowling.

 Multi-national competition outside of the Olympics

-At the Americas-exclusive 1983 Pan American Games tenpins were a demonstration sport, with the tournament held in a similar manner to how it was held five years later, for similar demonstration purposes, at the 1988 Seoul Games.
+At the 1983 Pan American Games tenpins were a demonstration sport, with the tournament held in a similar manner to how it was held five years later, for similar demonstration purposes, at the 1988 Seoul Games.
 As a direct result of the 1983 experience in Caracas, Venezuela, for the first time anywhere, on August 2, 1991, in Havana, Cuba, the tenpin sport earned full "medal status" in an international multisport competition: the eleventh competition of the Pan American Games, at which all the nations of the Americas compete every four years.
-The medal-level competition has been held at every Pan American Games since then, and is a part of the 2019 Games to be held in Lima, Peru.
+The medal-level competition has been held at every Pan American Games since then.